zliang68/AglTest/Readme.md

 ## Development Notes

 This application is developed using
-* Asp.NET Core 3.1 Web Api
+* Asp.NET Core 3.1 for Web Api service
 * XUnit is used for unit testing
 * Angular 9 for UI in browser

 ## Application file structure

 Projects in Visual Studio Solution:
-* WebAppCore - Main program to process files
+* WebAppCore - WebApi server application
-* TestLibrary - A library defines constants, models and services
+* TestLibrary - A library of constants, models and services
 * UnitTests - Unit tests for this application

 Angular project